Cases

 sentence | Sentence case |

 Sentence pattern used with other delimiters might also be seen used.
 Many computer users might name files following a case that uses sentence pattern with underscores or hypthens as delimiters.
-These cases do not have a common name.
+These cases do not have a common name, as far as the author is aware.

 Non-Cases